nishchit-coder/iris-eda-app/README.md

-# iris-eda-app
+# NLP app about Tokenization and Named entities
-Simple Iris EDA app with streamlit
+Simple NLP app with streamlit